- Search The Registry

 Berry Gordy, Jr., was born on this date in 1929.
-He is an African American record producer, and the founder of the Motown record label and its subsidiaries.
+He is a Black record producer, and the founder of the Motown record label and its subsidiaries.

 Born in Detroit, he was one of eight children born to the middle-class family of Berry Gordy, Sr., a plastering contractor, and Bertha Fuller Gordy.
 The senior Gordy and family had relocated to Detroit from Milledgeville, Georgia, in 1922.
 Gordy was brought up in a tight-knit family with strong morals.
 He dropped out of high school in the 11th grade to become a professional boxer, a career he followed until 1950 when he was drafted by the U.S. Army for the Korean War.

 After serving in the army and working as a record-store manager, he moved into the creative and entrepreneurial side of the music business.
 In the mid-fifties, Gordy married Thelma Coleman.
 He began writing songs for local R&B acts and quickly acquired a local reputation as a songwriter and producer.
 His first break came in 1957, when Brunswick Records bought a song of his called "Reet Petite" for Jackie Wilson.
 Gordy had co-written the song with his sister Gwen and Billy Davis.
 Wilson recorded four more songs co-written by Gordy over the next two years.